 Where AEP Chemical Releases Go

-Most of AEP's chemical releases reported on the TRI — previously about 80 percent — are emitted to the air from power plant stacks.
-With the addition of pollution control equipment to major units, releases to air are under 50 percent of total releases.
+AEP has aggressively invested in air emission control equipment over the past decade-plus.
+Prior to these investments, about 80 percent of AEP's chemical releases reported on the TRI were emitted to the air from power plant stacks.
+With the addition of emission control equipment, releases to air are currently less than 20 percent of total releases.

-The bulk of our air releases take the form of hydrochloric acid aerosol (HCL).
-Trace amounts of chlorine are naturally present in coal.
-When the coal is burned, the chlorine is released in small amounts, some of which combines with hydrogen in the air to form hydrogen chloride.
-As the hydrogen chloride travels through the exhaust gas in the power plant’s stack, it reacts with moisture in the air to form hydrochloric acid aerosol, which becomes more diluted as it exits tall stacks and disperses into the atmosphere.
-Because AEP is such a large consumer of coal to generate electricity, it is not unusual to see this type of chemical release at the top of the TRI list.
+The bulk of our air releases take the form of sulfuric acid aerosol (H2SO4).
+Trace amounts of sulfur are naturally present in coal.
+When the coal is burned, the sulfur is released in small amounts, some of which combines with oxygen in the air to form sulfur dioxide (SO2).
+As the sulfur dioxide travels through the exhaust gas in the power plant’s stack, it reacts with moisture in the air to form a sulfuric acid aerosol, which becomes more diluted as it exits tall stacks and disperses into the atmosphere.
+However, emission control equipment has resulted in AEP’s releases of the sulfur dioxide precursor declining by 95% since 1990.

-Just under 50 percent of AEP’s TRI releases are in the form of coal combustion products Coal Combustion Products (CCPs) in 2014.
+Approximately two-thirds of AEP’s TRI releases are in the form of coal combustion products (CCPs).
 The majority of the CCPs are transferred to landfills regulated by environmental agencies and maintained by AEP.
 Some of the CCPs are recycled into other products.
 For example, CCPs can be used in concrete blocks, road-fill material, plastics and paint.
 Elements in CCPs include antimony, arsenic, barium, beryllium, chromium, cobalt, copper, lead, manganese, mercury, nickel, selenium, thallium, vanadium and zinc.

 Releases to water, which are carefully monitored in compliance with water quality regulations, represent less than one percent of the releases we report.
 These include the chemicals in CCPs (listed above), chlorine, and ammonia.